DaniDemaDD/THE-LAST-DS/README.md

 # danidema

-**Copyright (C) [2025] [DaniDema] - Tutti i diritti riservati.**
+Copyright (C) [2025] [DaniDema] - All rights reserved.

-Questo file è di proprietà esclusiva di DaniDema e contiene informazioni riservate.
+This file is the sole property of DaniDema and contains confidential information.

-**ATTENZIONE:**
+WARNING:

-*   Questo file NON è pericoloso se utilizzato correttamente.
+This file is NOT dangerous if used correctly.
-*   Tuttavia, si sconsiglia vivamente la condivisione indiscriminata di questo file.
-La sua diffusione incontrollata potrebbe comprometterne l'efficacia e la sicurezza.
+However, we strongly advise against sharing this file indiscriminately.
+Its uncontrolled distribution could compromise its effectiveness and safety.

-**Contenuto:**
+Contents:

-Questo file contiene una versione modificata di d1sc0rd (diciamo, "d1sc0rd m0dd@to").
-Questa mod include numerose funzionalità nascoste che, se scoperte e utilizzate correttamente, possono rivelarsi estremamente potenti.
+This file contains a modified version of d1sc0rd (say, "d1sc0rd m0dd@to").
+This mod includes many hidden features that, if discovered and used correctly, can be extremely powerful.

-**Esempio di funzionalità avanzata:**
+Example of advanced functionality:

-*   Possibilità di "sbannarsi" da server d1sc0rd (utilizzo a proprio rischio e pericolo).
+Ability to "unban" yourself from d1sc0rd servers (use at your own risk).

-**Installazione:**
+Installation:

-L'installazione è simile a quella di Vencord, ma è importante sottolineare che questa NON è Vencord.
-Seguire attentamente le istruzioni fornite a parte per l'installazione e l'utilizzo corretto.
+Installation is similar to Vencord, but it is important to note that this is NOT Vencord.
+Carefully follow the instructions provided separately for proper installation and use.

-**Disclaimer:**
+Disclaimer:

-L'utilizzo di questa mod è a rischio e pericolo dell'utente.
-L'autore non si assume alcuna responsabilità per eventuali conseguenze derivanti dall'utilizzo improprio di questo software.
-L'utente è responsabile del rispetto dei termini di servizio di d1sc0rd e delle normative vigenti.
+Use of this mod is at your own risk.
+The author assumes no responsibility for any consequences resulting from improper use of this software.
+You are responsible for complying with d1sc0rd's terms of service and applicable laws.

 Do not run the installer as an Administrator!

 If you get a warning that the app cannot be opened, click "Run Anyways".
 You may need to click "more info" to see this option.